Student Voice • Professional Development • Coaching • Practitioner

 California State University Fullerton, Adjunct Professor

-Brea Olinda School District – Laurel Elementary School, Teacher
+• Brea Olinda School District

-Hot Fudge Productions, Co-CEO
+Hot Fudge Productions, Co-Founder

 Examples of Collaborations